bwang514/awesome-HAI/README.md

 - Awesome Human-AI Interaction is a paper collection that covers academic materials related to the topic of Human-AI interaction.
 - This includes both research papers that discuss challenges and opportunities in interaction design with AI from the Human-Computer Interaction (HCI) perspective and that discuss how advances in Deep Learning can address interactive challenges from the AI perspective.
 We also include Human-AI Interaction courses from universities worldwide.
-- Awesome Human-AI Interaction is maintained by a community of volunteered students, please make a pull request if you want to contribute :)
+- The collection is maintained by a community of volunteered students, make a pull request if you want to contribute :)

 ## Table of Contents ##